 Ricardo Bochini, Maradona's idol, became the originator of La Pausa.
-They have the football intelligence, the ability to visualize and predict behavior of others to make rapid calculations.
+Players excellent at the move need football intelligence, the ability to visualize and predict behavior of others to make rapid calculations and killer passes.

 It also requires a teammate who either makes a quick run so the pass can be executed, or make a movement to open up the space for the pass.

-After Bochini came Maradona, Ortega, Aimar, Riquelme, Messi who all excelled at that particular skill.
-And eventually Xavi Hernandez.
+After Bochini came Maradona, Ortega, Aimar, Riquelme, Messi who all excelled at this particular skill, and eventually Xavi Hernandez.

-Xaci had the skill set to execute La Pausa, he had a team that understood the concept of it and players who made the particular movement that is needed.
+Xavi had the skill set to execute La Pausa, he had a team that understood the concept of it and players who made the particular movement that was needed.

-Often Xavi delays the play by either slowing a run down or executing another of his signature moves the Xavi 360 turn before making the killer pass.
+Often Xavi delayed the play by either slowing a run down or executing another of his signature moves the Xavi 360 turn before making the killer pass.

 There are actually many different ways of La Pausa.
 One is controlling tempo of the game.
-This is why Xavi is different to those Argentine enganches.
+This is why Xavi's role is different to the typical Argentine enganches.
 He plays deeper and he can dictate the whole tempo of the game.

 Most of the time you need a little bit of help from teammates to make that space for you by making a run forward just to take defenders away and thus create a clear passing lane.